 UPDATED PRE-ADVANCED PLACEMENT/AP SELECTION PROCESS

-- MCR3UW & MHF4UW (2 credit package – students MUST select both) – requires MPM2DI and independent transition course or MPM2DW
+- MCR3UW & MHF4UW (2 credit package – students MUST select both) – requires MPM2DI and transition course or MPM2DW

 - MCV4UW (requires completion of MHF4UW)